-Comprehensive Land Use Plan - 2025:
+Comprehensive Land Use Plan - 2025

 The intent of the Comprehensive Land Use Plan - 2025 serves as a guide for the future development of the City.
 It addresses the general location and intensity of residential development coupled with the concentrations of commercial, industrial, and institutional uses.
-In consideration of the age of this plan and the fact that the 2020 Census is now upon us, this plan will be revisited and updated with new census data and figures when available.
-At that time, it is recommended the Plan Commission in agreement with the Common Council provide staff direction on such issues as density, lot size, and type of residential development, etc.
+In consideration of the age of this plan and the fact that the 2021 Census has now been completed, this plan will be revisited and updated with new census data and figures.
+At that time, it was recommended the Plan Commission in agreement with the Common Council provide staff direction on such issues as density, lot size, and type of residential development, etc.